Undergraduate Transfer Credit Guide

 Petition for Course Equivalency

-Students transfering to UH Bauer may petition for courses that were not accepted as equivalent.
+Students transferring to UH Bauer may petition for courses that were not accepted as equivalent.
 Students with domestic and/or international transfer courses should follow these steps:

 - Access the Undergraduate Transfer Credit Petition http://www.uh.edu/academics/forms

-- Read Instructions, Complete, and Print the petition
+- Read Instructions and Complete the petition form.

-- Must attach your Course Description and Course Syllabus (from the institution where you received credit for the transfer course)
+- Must include the Course Description and Course Syllabus (from the institution where you received credit for the transfer course)

-Petition for GENB 4350 and Writing in the Discipline
+Petition for BUSI 4350 (formerly GENB 4350) and Writing in the Discipline

 Because GENB 4350 meets the UH CORE Writing in the Discipline (WID) requirement, students who are petitioning for transfer credit for a course equivalent to GENB 4350 must meet all three of the following conditions: